darelab2014/Dinopore/README.md

 ### (II) Training path:

-We allow users to train models using their own data, based on our models' architecture.
-Depending on size of data set, number of epochs, batch size and GPU type, time required for training will vary.
+Users can train models using their own data, based on our models' architecture.
+Depending on the dataset size, number of epochs, batch size and GPU type, time required for training will vary.

 For our data: model 3 was trained using 265,631 positions with 893,865 matrices, on GPU NVIDIA GeForce RTX3080 with batch size = 1024.
 Time for 1 epoch is 88 seconds and there were 900 epochs.